-Lead: Hanson Nyantakyi-Frimpong (University of Denver)
+Lead: Hanson Nyantakyi-Frimpong (University of Denver) and Chiye Chafuwa (University of Malawi)

 Concept: Micro-level social dynamics operating at the household and community level, involving key social roles and positions, such as gender, marital status, class and health status, can interact with macro-level social forces, such as policies and government programs, to influence farmer practices and land use change.